craigvear/On_A_Balcony-2015/README.md

 On a Balcony (2015) is the third movement of a collection of works entitled the Sea Quartet.

+NOTE: These scores are based in software.
+Although they share many similar properties to that of paper based/traditional scoring methods, they also benefit from the usability and functionality of dynamic software environments.
+The visual information will be familiar to the musician and welcomed by a curious spirit of adventure.
+Above all, these scores are responsive, evolving as the performance progresses – giving the feeling of being alive – and should be considered as co-operative creative partners.

+IMPORTANT -

+This score is based in Max/MSP.
+This must be downloaded and installed prior to operation.

+Some of the folders contain a document called 'get_files'.
+These provide a link to media files stored on Dropbox that are required to operate the score.
+These must be downloaded first and placed in each of the correspondng folders.

 ## Craig Vear
 ## On a Balcony for two instruments
 ## (2015)